 This is an issue that I discussed with the hon.
 Member for Leicester South, the shadow Health Secretary, earlier today.
 The package of measures in the Budget addresses it as much as is possible, and we are prepared to go further if that is what is needed.

 Now that there is onward transmission in the UK, those sorts of measures are less efficacious.
 Of course, we have been doing that all along and strengthening it, but there are also those who said, “Go further and stop all the flights.”
-Of course, the Italians were the ones whose who initially stopped flights from China and ended up as the European epicentre of this anyway.
+Of course, the Italians were the ones whose who initially stopped flights from China and ended up as the European epicentre anyway.

 Coronavirus has already claimed the life of one of my constituents, and my thoughts are with his family.
 What action will the Secretary of State take to prevent the closure of the Mildmay Hospital in my constituency, which is much needed to relieve some of the pressure on the Royal London Hospital?
 Will the Secretary of State explain what action the Government will take to put restrictions on the increasing price hikes on the supply side of goods and on panic buying?
 Panic buying is understandable, given that the guidance is changing, but we need to get a grip on it to protect vulnerable and poor people in our constituencies.